SCECcode/ucerf3_etas_test_cases/test_case_2/README.md

 # Test case #2

+This repo contains a slurm script that is configured to run on a single node SDSC Expanse.
+Tests completed in ~3.2 hours on a single node on SDSC Expanses (w/ 128 cores and 256G Ram) and it uses inputs 20 Java threads and memory requirements (10GB per cpu) at starttime.
+A threaded calculation, with too little RAM/thread (cpu) may start up, generate some catalogs, then exits on out of memory.
+On expanse this has happened when trying to run with less than 8GB/thread.

 This test case runs the same ETAS Simulation with 10000 catalogs on a single Expanse Node.
 The scripts to generate the generate the configuration file, and run the launcher are similar to the test case 1 commands.
 Define a path to the lustre file system.